rockymadden/stringmetric/readme.md

 ## Using the API
 `// Import metric of choice.`
-`import org.hashtree.stringmetric.distance.JaroWinklerMetric`
+`import org.hashtree.stringmetric.similarity.JaroWinklerMetric`

 `// Invoke metric compare method.`
 `val distance = JaroWinklerMetric.compare("string1", "string2")`

 `// Do something.
-In this case, distance is between 1.0f and 0.0f.`
+In this case, distance is between 1.0 and 0.0.`
 `if (distance >= 0.9) println("It's likely you're a match!")`

 ## Using the CLI